 Trading options may appear to be daunting at first, but the key to getting a head start is to have a well-defined objective and a financial plan that aligns with your unique goals.

-Investing in equities through options can become more attainable when investors take a step-by-step approach and utilize an organized framework as outlined below to create long-term wealth.
+Investing in equities through options can become more attainable when investors take a step-by-step approach and utilize an organized framework that explains how to trade options in Canada.

 1. Select a Trading Platform that Supports Options Trading

-- Understanding their desktop platform may be difficult at first.
+- The pricing structure is complex, and understanding commissions may be difficult at first.

 It is important to keep the following points in mind while selecting an investment platform to trade options in Canada: